 Astrophotography For Beginners Tip – Where to Find the Milky Way

 Finding the Milky Way is possible to do with the bare naked eyes, but is not an easy thing to do in many places, and it will become harder and harder as long as cities keep growing larger and larger.

 The number 1 enemy of milky way astrophotography is light pollution.
 Our galaxy can fill a clear summer night sky with thousands of stars and is so large that you can see it with your naked eyes.
-But, you'll need to find a dark and isolated location.
+But, you'll need to find a dark and isolated location (including avoiding light from the moon).
 Achieving this could require some outdoorsy skills; but to make sure everything will work out for you, try using a light pollution map as well.

 If you are familiar with star constellations, then you can find the Milky Way near Sagittarius.
 If not, it might be an idea to download a good app.